taylorg8900/tavern_proj_2/doc/player.md

 			- Showing where gems or loot is
 			- Firespark
 				- Will light up any torches, fireplaces, campfires, whatever that have line of sight to where the runestone hits to provide static light to player
-		- Creating mass
-			- Water
-			- Lava
-			- Smoke
+		- Barricades
+			- Firewall (blocks an area, like a call of duty zombie trap)
 			- Moss
-				- Just visually adds some lush to the environment to make it pretty
+				- On top of looking nice, this can slow down enemies that walk into it
-		- Destroying mass
+		- Puzzles
 			- Getting rid of water / lava / things in the way, like finding keys that go to locked doors or chests
+		- Player Effects
+			- Make player faster for a period of time
-		- Movement
+			- Time rune
+				- Makes player faster, makes everything else slower
 			- Providing 'feather falling' when falling from large heights
-			- Barricading an area so enemies cannot pass (in a magic way though)
 			- Travelling through a wall or floor like an alter Q from Apex Legends
 			- Teleporting to a set location (common trope in all sorts of games)
 			- Remotely retrieving an object, by making the object behave like thor's hammer or something when it hits it
 				- Could control the path the stone travels by similar to boomerang mechanic from the DS zelda games where you draw a line first for it to follow
 			- Cloaking the player
 			- 'Melting' ores the player has found, to make them smaller and easier to carry (Take up less space in inventory?)
 - Minecarts
 	- Common uses
 		- Carrying ores for the player